-Authorization of 12 months may be granted to members with adult GH deficiency when ANY of the following criteria is met:
+Authorization of 12 months may be granted to members with documentation of adult GH deficiency when ANY of the following criteria is met:

-- 1. Member meets both of the following: - a.
+- 1. Documentation that the member meets both of the following: - a.
 Member has had 2 pretreatment pharmacologic provocative GH tests and both results demonstrated deficient GH responses defined as the following: - i.
 Insulin tolerance test (ITT) with a peak GH level $\leq 5 \text{ ng/mL}$ - ii.
 Macrilen in which case a GH level of less than 2.8 ng/mL - iii.
 Glucagon stimulation test with a peak GH level ≤ 3.0 ng/mL in patients with a body mass index (BMI) ≤ 30 kg/m2 and a high pretest probability (e.g., acquired structural abnormalities) OR a BMI < 25 kg/m2 - iv.
 Glucagon stimulation test with a peak GH level ≤ 1.0 ng/mL in patients with a BMI of ≥ 25 kg/m2 and a low pretest probability of GHD (e.g., acquired structural abnormalities) OR a BMI > 30 kg/m2 - b.
 Member has a low pre-treatment IGF-1 (between 0 to 2 SD below the mean for age and gender) - 2.
-Member meets both of the following: - a.
+Documentation that the member meets both of the following: - a.
 Member has had 1 pretreatment pharmacologic provocative GH test that demonstrated deficient GH responses defined as one of the following: - i.
-Insulin tolerance test (ITT) with a peak GH level $\leq 5 \text{ ng/mL}$
+Insulin tolerance test (ITT) with a peak GH level $\leq 5 \text{ ng/mL}$ - ii.

-- ii.
 Macrilen with a peak GH level less than 2.8 ng/mL - iii.
 Glucagon stimulation test with a peak GH level $\leq 3.0$ ng/mL in patients with a body mass index (BMI) $\leq 30$ kg/m and a high pretest probability of GHD (e.g., acquired structural abnormalities) OR a BMI < 25 kg/m - iv.
 Glucagon stimulation test with a peak GH level ≤ 1.0 ng/mL in patients with a BMI of ≥ 25 kg/m2 and a low pretest probability of GHD (e.g., acquired structural abnormalities) OR a BMI > 30 kg/m2 - b.
 Member has a pretreatment IGF-1 level that is more than 2 SD below the mean for age and gender - 3.
-Member has organic hypothalamic-pituitary disease (e.g., suprasellar mass with previous surgery and cranial irradiation) with ≥ 3 documented pituitary hormone deficiencies (refer to Appendix B) and a low pre-treatment IGF-1 more than 2 standard deviations below the mean for age and gender - 4.
-Member has genetic or structural hypothalamic-pituitary defects (refer to Appendix C) - 5.
-Member has childhood-onset GH deficiency and a congenital abnormality of the CNS, hypothalamus or pituitary (refer to Appendix C)
+Documentation that the member has organic hypothalamic-pituitary disease (e.g., suprasellar mass with previous surgery and cranial irradiation) with ≥ 3 documented pituitary hormone deficiencies (refer to Appendix B) and a low pre-treatment IGF-1 more than 2 standard deviations below the mean for age and gender - 4.
+Documentation that the member has genetic or structural hypothalamic-pituitary defects (refer to Appendix C) - 5.
+Documentation that the member has childhood-onset GH deficiency and a congenital abnormality of the CNS, hypothalamus or pituitary (refer to Appendix C)